-This example assessment demonstrates that all proposed buildings will fall within the acceptable level of risk (i.e. BAL-29 and lower) and will have construction standards increased to meet AS 3959 requirements.
-All lots highlighted in Appendix G require a BAL assessment at building licence application stage.
+This indicative assessment demonstrates that all proposed buildings will fall within the acceptable level of risk (i.e. BAL-29 and lower) and will have construction standards increased to meet AS 3959 requirements.
+The exposed lots have highlighted in Appendix I with specific BAL ratings and thereby negate the need for a follow up assessment at building licence application stage.